cwchentw/lightweight-cms/content/deployment.md

 $ sudo zypper install nodejs14 npm14
 ```

-## Set PHP Pool of FastCGI Process Manager (FPM)
+## Set a PHP Pool of FastCGI Process Manager

-You FPM package should set a default PHP pool for you on installation.
+Your package of FastCGI Process Manager (FPM) should set a default PHP pool on installation.
 Don't modify these configurations unless you know what you do.
 A wrongly configured FPM may result in a defunct service.

-Check `listen` field of your PHP pool.
+Check `listen` field of configuration of system PHP pool.
 You will see something like this:

 ```
 listen = /run/php-fpm/www.sock